 Children use Microsoft Office programs for a particular purpose.
 They learn how to take and adapt a digital image.
 Children record their own animations, sound and video and are able to edit their work.
 Children use modelling programs for a particular purpose.
 They record data using spreadsheets, graphs, and tables.

 The implementation of this curriculum ensures that when children leave Beckermet CE Primary School, they are competent and safe users of computers and technology.
 They will understand how a range of technology works in school and in a wider setting.
 They will have developed skills to express themselves, be creative in using digital media and be equipped to apply their skills in Computing to different challenges going forward.
 They will have the necessary problem-solving skills and creativity, to produce individual pieces of work for purpose.
-The children will possess the basic skills needed in preparation of secondary school and ultimately the adult world.
+The children will possess the basic skills needed in preparation for KS3.

 Click this this link to view the EYFS framework.